testdouble/test_data/README.md

 things, but because managing one's test data is an inherently complex task.
-If one reason Rails apps chronically suffer from slow tests is that other approaches oversimplify test data management, it stands to reason that any discomfort caused by `test_data`'s scope may not indicate _unnecessary complexity_ so much as highlight how much acclimatization is needed to adopt the necessary diligence to achieve fast, isolated tests that scale with your application.
+If one reason Rails apps chronically suffer from slow tests is that other approaches oversimplify test data management, it stands to reason that any discomfort caused by `test_data`'s scope may not be _unnecessary complexity_ but instead be an indication of how little of the problem's _essential complexity_ we have reckoned with to this point.

 1. [Getting Started Guide](#getting-started-guide)
     1. [Install and initialize `test_data`](#step-1-install-and-initialize-test_data)